-The diagram plays a number of crucial roles in Architecture, most obviously as a fixed set of instructional plans that dictate how a building is built (ie. blueprints).
-They also exist a part of the fluid, creative process of building design generation, as well as the process of considering how people move through and interact within rooms, building and streets.
+The diagram plays a number of crucial roles in Architecture, most obviously as a fixed set of instructional plans that dictate how buildings are to be built, ie. blueprints.
+However diagrams also facilitate the more dynamic, fluid and creative process of building design generation, and even the modelling processes involved in predicting and analysing how individuals or crowds move through and interact within rooms, building and city streets.

-Because diagrams play such fundamentally important roles, a dense theoretical framework has arisen around diagrams in Architecture, especially so since the 1980's.
-Editor Mark Garcia has collected, commission and introduced 26 essays from leading international academics, architects, theorists and professional experts.
-These ideas are illustrated with a full-colour critical collection of over 250 of the most significant and original diagrams, many of which are previously unpublished, in the history of architecture from around the world.
+Because diagrams play such fundamentally important roles in architecture, a dense theoretical framework has arisen around their function, especially during the 1980'sm and editor Mark Garcia has commissioned, collected and introduced 26 essays from leading international academics, architects, theorists and professional experts.
+These ideas are illustrated with a full-colour critical collection of over 250 of the most significant and original diagrams from around the world, many of which are previously unpublished.

-As the quote from Sanford Kwinter illustrates above, discussion of the diagram in these essays ranges far beyond the confines of architecture to include its conception in philosophy, design and art.
+As the quote from the brilliant architectural critic Sanford Kwinter illustrates above, discussion of the diagram in these essays ranges far beyond the confines of architecture to include its conception in philosophy, design and art.

 Introduction: Histories and Theories of the Diagrams of Architecture (Mark Garcia).